NextronSystems/thor-manual/usage/deployment.rst

 starting ansible-playbook has the required rights to write in this directory.

-Adjust Thor's Command Line Parameters
+Adjust THOR's Command Line Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Per default this playbook will only start Thor with the parameter that defines the output log file.
-This can be changed in the playbook in the "Execute Thor"-Task.
+Per default this playbook will only start THOR with the parameter that defines the output log file.
+This can be changed in the playbook in the "Execute THOR"-Task.
 However, it should be kept in mind, that changing the output log file is not recommended, since the later tasks of the playbook depend on this.